jbohnslav/modal_chat/README.md

-# Modal Chat – vLLM server + terminal UI
+# Modal Chat – vLLM server + textual UI

 Run any vLLM-compatible model on [Modal](https://modal.com) and chat with it from your terminal.